 I suggest you stay on the move and photograph different angles and perspectives.
 This is especially true at airshows, where you can get up close and personal with the aircraft.

-You often see a thick row of photographers armed with telephoto or at the front line of an airshow.
+You often see a thick row of photographers armed with telephoto or super-telephoto lenses at the front line of an airshow.
 Depending on the airshow, aircraft performing in an air display will be out of the reach of a standard zoom lens.

 But telephoto lenses are expensive and heavy.
 Plenty of creative options remain if you can’t afford one like me.
 Aviation photography can all be about creativity.